yhzhang0128/egos-2000/USAGES.md

 exit
 ```

-In your terminal, type `openocd -f 7series.txt` and wait for about 3 minutes for the process to finish.
+In your terminal, type `openocd -f 7series.txt` and wait for about 3 minutes for the program to finish.
 Then refer to step11-13 in the Windows/Linux instructions above.
 This method is borrowed from [this wiki](https://github.com/byu-cpe/BYU-Computing-Tutorials/wiki/Program-7-Series-FPGA-from-a-Mac-or-Linux-Without-Xilinx?_ga=2.208554260.708413845.1647041461-635131311.1640671103).

 ## Modify and recompile the processor